We are very proud of the long-standing traditions of our village school.

 The Church Fete is held in June each year on the lawn of Cranborne Manor.
 We are proud that our eldest children are invited to Maypole dance at this quintessentially English occasion.

 Our active and dedicated PFA swell their funds with a Fayre brimming with attractions for old and young alike.
-This year, we had a bouncy castle, ice creams, a barbecue and Pimms tent beside a full range of games and sideshows.
+This year, we had a homemade cake stall, raffle and barbecue alongside maypole dancing and a full range of games and sideshows.

-By the end of the Summer term, as we prepare to say goodbye to our Year 4 leaders, we have amassed a wealth of memories of their time with us.
-We exchange and celebrate these with the families.
-The class teacher reads a tribute about each individual child, listing achievements and sharing moments that brought us joy.
-The PFA provide an engraved pen for each child and the evening ends with a shared buffet for children, parents and staff.
+By the end of the summer term, as we prepare to say goodbye to our Year 4 leaders, we have amassed a wealth of memories of their time with us.
+We exchange and celebrate these with their families.
+This year the children created their own performance to share their favourite memories of their time at Cranborne First.
+The evening ends with a shared buffet for children, parents and staff.

 Our school year ends, as it should, in Church with a service to celebrate all we have to be thankful for, and especially to ask God’s blessing on our Year 4 children.

 The Year 4 children are presented with their Leavers’ Bibles and an engraved pen kindly donated by the PFA.
-We sing a selection of the songs and hymns they have most enjoyed and chosen for the occasion.
+We sing a selection of the songs and hymns the children have most enjoyed and chosen for the occasion.